human-bee/thought-partners/README.md

 - **Video conferencing** with LiveKit for real-time communication
 - **Room-based collaboration** where users can join specific rooms
 - **Authentication** with user identity and LiveKit tokens
+- **Speech-to-text transcription** that automatically adds notes to the whiteboard from spoken conversation

 ## Prerequisites